Pynkenney History, Family Crest & Coats of Arms

 Pynkenney Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Pynkenney are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Pynkenney include Pinkney, Pinckney, Pinkley, Pinkly, Pinkie and others.

-Early Notables of the Pynkenney family (pre 1700)
+Early Notables of the Pynkenney family

 Another 28 words (2 lines of text) are included under the topic Early Pynkenney Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pynkenney family to the New World and Oceana
+Migration of the Pynkenney family

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Pynkenney, or a variant listed above: Henry Pinkie settled in Virginia in 1619.